hirschmann/nbfc/README.md

 ## Contributing

 Every contribution, no matter how small it is, is welcome.
 Please read the [contribution guidelines](CONTRIBUTING.md) before creating a new issue or pull request.
+You can also [buy me a beer](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=HUALCC9HY9MKC) if you like my work :)

 ## Build status